openvmp/openvmp/docs/Deployment.md

 ros2 launch openvmp_robot robot.launch.py kind:=don1 id:=<<<robot_ID_goes_here>>> subsystem:=<<<robot_subsystem_name_goes_here>>>
 ```

-The list of available subsystems may evolve over time.
-The following subsystems should suffice to control the robot which has only device drivers running:

-- `reflection`
-- `motion_control`
-- `teleop`

-If the robot is running the full set of OpenVMP software then the only subsystem
+If the robot is running the minimal set of OpenVMP software then the only subsystem
 required to control the robot remotely is `teleop`.